 - Where to put their marketing dollars to get the most profitable customers and maximize customer lifetime value.

-While their first few years in business centered around paid social and paid search to establish their name and brand recognition, results from these channels progressively declined.
+While their first few years in a business centered around paid social and paid search to establish their name and brand recognition results from these channels progressively declined.
 To achieve the same or similar results that they’d realized early on required more and more expense, yet the quality of the consumers they were attracting was lower than they wanted.

-After conducting in-depth tests and modelling of all their marketing channels over multiple quarters, the data consistently showed that their affiliate program – a channel that had been fifth on their priority list – was driving the best quality at the lowest cost.
+After conducting in-depth tests and modeling of all their marketing channels over multiple quarters, the data consistently showed that their affiliate program – a channel that had been fifth on their priority list – was driving the best quality at the lowest cost.

 After elevating the priority of their affiliate program to the number two position and testing various ways that affiliate could be leveraged to reduce the cost of their search marketing initiatives, the brand is now taking steps to reallocate all of their Facebook spend to their affiliate program and elevate affiliate to their first priority marketing channel.

 In addition to this panel session, Scott Brazina, CMO at Impact, an affiliate technology platform, hosted a Fireside Chat with David Bakey, VP of Direct-to-Consumer at Harry’s, a leading subscription service for new razor blades and shaving products titled, “The Art & Science of Partner Compensation.”

 They chatted about Harry’s partner compensation philosophy and approach, and how they align incentives to customer value creation, chained commissions, transparency and more.